 Best images, created both on film and digital cameras are often well-planned and thoughtfully executed with few wasted exposures.

 Organizing and sorting film photographs is somewhat easier than digital images.
-Analogue photos are traditionally stored as negatives and prints, which in some cases may fill a lot of shoe boxes, though they will never exceed the enormous amount of JPEGs and RAW files.
+Analogue photos are traditionally stored as negatives and prints, which in some cases, may fill a lot of shoeboxes, though they will never exceed the enormous amount of JPEGs and RAW files.
 Even when scanned, film photographs are easy to arrange by date and roll with no more than 78 images in each folder.

 It is too early to tell how long the real-world lifespan of a digital photograph may be.
-In theory, it should be indefinite, but the reality seems to prove otherwise.
+In theory, it should be indefinite, but the reality may prove otherwise.
 File corruption due to storage and transfer errors, format obsolescence, and unintended deletion are some of the ways digital files can be affected.
 Analogue photos deteriorate physically and predictably due to environmental elements and are known to survive intact for over a hundred years.

 When it comes to detail retention, sharpness, and colour reproduction, both of the mediums are remarkably close.
-Large-format film photography can create negatives of virtually any size, the largest standing at 13 feet tall.
+Large format film photography can create negatives of virtually any size, the largest standing at 13 feet tall.
 Digital sensors are able to pack an enormous amount of photo-sensitive diodes into tiny spaces.